bndtools/bnd/biz.aQute.bnd.gradle/README.md

 }
 ```

-There are six properties which can be configured for a Baseline task:
+The following properties can be configured for a Baseline task:

 ### ignoreFailures